The Iguchi Initiative: Connecting Policy with Social Justice

 About the Fellowship

-This is an engagement with the RAND Center to Advance Racial Equity Policy, which includes working with the center director and relevant RAND researchers on a racial equity policy topic of interest.
+The Iguchi Initiative Fellowship is a three-month engagement with the RAND Center to Advance Racial Equity Policy during which the fellow will work with the center director and relevant RAND researchers on a racial equity policy topic of interest.

 - Meet with RAND researchers in the given health equity area to develop creative ways to translate policy recommendations and diversify dissemination practices.

-- Meet bi-weekly during these three months with the center director (or designee) about ways that to foster better connections and dialogue with social justice leaders and develop new, innovative ways to build impact and equity in RAND projects/products; and
+- Meet bi-weekly during these three months with the center director (or designee) about ways that to foster better connections and dialogue with social justice leaders and develop new, innovative ways to build impact and equity in RAND projects/products.